 - Shopping online?
 Create a Pinterest board of your picks.
 Put them all up there, step away for a few days and come back.
 Still love it?
 Go for it.

-Hope this gives you some ideas of where to find bargains (they’re everywhere when you start looking) and how you can transform them to get the look you want!
+Hope this gives you a wealth of cottage decorating ideas and where to find bargains.
+They’re everywhere once you start looking.
+It’s not hard to transform your finds to get the look you want!